Jonroi/icp/database/README.md

 ### 4. Environment Variables

-Create a `.env` file in your project root:
+Create a `.env.local` file in your project root:

 ```env
 # Database Configuration